panweihit/DropNeuron/README.md

 ### Run in terminal

+Look at the instructions and a sample of results on top of the script of each example.

 You will use a command looking like this with FIVE input parameters.

-Look at the instructions and a sample of resultes on top of the script of each example
+You can use the parameter in the examples.

     python examplename.py argv[1] argv[2] argv[3] argv[4] argv[5]